-“My father, the foreman, always said, ‘work smarter, not harder,’ but he constantly did both.
+“My father, the foreman, always said, ‘Work smarter, not harder,’ but he constantly did both.
 The apple didn’t fall far from the tree.
 AEI inspires me to work smart and hard; it also helps me combine my love for all things mechanical with the fast-paced construction community.”

-I get the opportunity to work on a fantastic array of projects, everything from processing plants to spacecraft, each bringing its own complexities.
+Every day is an opportunity to work on a fantastic array of projects, everything from processing plants to spacecraft, each bringing its own complexities.
 I take great pride in listening to our clients and providing unique and relevant engineering solutions to each.